 It was built in 1908, 2 years after the founding of the city of Gary.
 It started as a 20-room building which would see multiple additions and renovations to the building to accommodate the growing population of Gary.

 For decades St. Mary Mercy Hospital would be a premier healthcare facility in Gary.
 Like everything else in Gary, Mary Mercy’s fortunes would rise and fall with the steel industry.

 The decline arguably began in the 1960s; the hospital began contracting when the population growth trends of Gary reversed.

 When the fortunes of Gary turned and the citizens fled, the hospital became economically superfluous; the reduced population base could not financially support operations.

 The debt-ridden facility endured a slow and painful contraction before finally closing in 1995.

 Several attempts were made to reuse the building, including the moving of the city’s police department into the newest wing–but half of the complex was never re-appropriated and left vacant.

 Today, the remaining structure has deteriorated and is likely beyond repair.
 The hospital is not closed off and urban explorers routinely make their way inside.

-When it was opened in 1928, the Horace Mann High School set a high standard for other public schools in the areas.
+When it was opened in 1928, Horace Mann High School set a high standard for other public schools in the area.

 It featured 50 classrooms, 2 libraries, an auditorium, a cafeteria, a refectory, two gyms, two indoor pools, and a man-made pond in front of the school.
 The school graduated over 75 classes of students since it was opened.